Relief, optimism, foreboding: Black Americans feel mixed emotions on Inauguration Day

 “We are at an inflection point of the kind that Lincoln and Roosevelt faced,” said Hudson, a retired lawyer and investment banker who served in the first Obama-Biden administration as director of the European Bank for Reconstruction and Development in London.
 “We could have gone really, really backwards if Trump were successful, and the impact of going backwards would have been absolutely devastating to African Americans.”

-As President Joe Biden and Vice President Kamala D. Harris took their oaths of office on Wednesday, Hudson’s relief was proportionate to his earlier fears.
+As President Biden and Vice President Harris took their oaths of office on Wednesday, Hudson’s relief was proportionate to his earlier fears.
 Like many Black people, especially those born before or directly after the civil rights movement, Hudson said he knew from the start of the 2020 campaign that “this is Biden’s moment.”

 “The times make the president, and he is right now the right person for the job,” said Hudson, who lives in Washington.
-Biden’s selection of Harris as the first Black, first Asian and first female vice president has only served to solidify this belief.
+Biden’s selection of Harris as the first Black, first Asian American and first female vice president has only served to solidify this belief.

 Many Black Americans share Hudson’s great optimism.
-And yet that faith in the future — deeply ingrained in a people forced to battle racism to succeed — is tempered with a desire for justice, especially after the insurrection at the Capitol that Trump’s rhetoric helped instigate on Jan.
-6. Some also carry a deep sense of trepidation that the demons of White supremacy unleashed in the riot and throughout Trump’s tenure will not so easily be brought to heel.
+And yet that faith in the future — deeply ingrained in a people forced to battle racism to succeed — is tempered with a desire for justice, especially after the acts of insurrection at the Capitol that Trump’s rhetoric helped instigate on Jan.
+6. Some also carry a deep sense of trepidation that the demons of white supremacy unleashed in the riot and throughout Trump’s tenure will not so easily be brought to heel.
 There is danger in unifying prematurely before violent lawbreakers have been brought to account, they said.

 Michelle Gipson has found herself thinking about Reconstruction, the 12-year period after the Civil War in which efforts were made to redress the ills of slavery and to reintegrate the Confederate states.
 It ended when Republican candidate Rutherford B. Hayes reached a compromise with Southern Democrats in Congress in 1876.
 In exchange for certification of his election, Hayes ended federal interference in the South, ushering in widespread disenfranchisement of African Americans and the Jim Crow era.